 top of page

-Turning the Tide: Sustainable Ammonia Collection as an Alternative to the Nitrogen Crisis among Farmers
+Turning the Tide: Sustainable Ammonia Collection as an Alternative to the Ammonia Crisis among Farmers

-The nitrogen crisis among farmers in the Netherlands is a worrying issue, with nitrogen emissions from agriculture causing damage to nature.
-However, the solution proposed by the government, reducing the livestock herd, has led to a lot of resistance among farmers.
-They are rightly concerned about the future of their companies and do not feel heard, which has resulted in numerous protests.
+The ammonia crisis among farmers in the Netherlands is a concerning issue, with ammonia emissions from agriculture causing harm to the environment.
+However, the government's proposed solution, reducing the livestock herd, has led to considerable resistance among farmers.
+They are concerned about the future of their companies and do not feel heard, which has resulted in numerous protests.
 Although reducing livestock numbers and encouraging sustainable circular agriculture has been taken as a policy decision, farmers experience this as a forced surrender of their main source of income.
-Compare it to telling a baker to sell less bread or telling a greengrocer to sell fewer vegetables.
-At Ammoncare we understand that this is not the right solution.
+At Ammoncare, we understand that this is not the only solution.

-At Ammoncare we fully embrace the concept of sustainable circular agriculture.
-Our focus is on capturing ammonia in an environmentally friendly way, reducing nitrogen emissions without farmers having to give up their livestock.
+At Ammoncare, we fully embrace the concept of sustainable circular agriculture.
+Our focus is on capturing ammonia in an environmentally friendly manner, reducing ammonia emissions without requiring farmers to discontinue their livestock operations.
 Let's work together towards a more sustainable future, where farmers and the environment can thrive in harmony.

 Benefits for the Environment